emf-creaf/emf_web/content/workflows/r_parallel_computing_tech_doc/index.md

 </div>

        user  system elapsed
-     39.991   0.777  13.300
+     14.823   0.367   4.611

 As we can see, time has reduced almost four times when compared with processing the files sequentially.
-We are really close to the ideal $1/4$ reduction in time we should expect from using 4 cores, but not quite, as starting the extra R processes, sending the data and retrieving the results takes some time.
-With bigger datasets we can see that elapsed time increases because of this communication overload.
+We are really close to the **ideal $1/4$** reduction in time we should expect from using 4 cores, but not quite, as starting the extra R processes, sending the data and retrieving the results takes some time.
+With bigger datasets we can see the elapsed time increasing because of this communication overload.

 ### `mclapply`

-If we prefer the `lapply` syntax, we can use `mclapply` to run the same expression concurrently.
-`mclapply` belongs to the `parallel` pacakge and works exactly the same as lapply (<a href="#lst-mclapply" class="quarto-xref">Listing 7</a>):
+If we prefer the `lapply` syntax, we can use `mclapply` to run the same expression concurrently. `mclapply` belongs to the `parallel` pacakge and works exactly the same as lapply (<a href="#lst-mclapply" class="quarto-xref">Listing 7</a>):

 <div id="lst-mclapply">